aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 The schema for the config file along with its default values can be found in [source/cdk/config_schema.py](https://github.com/aws-samples/aws-eda-slurm-cluster/blob/main/source/cdk/config_schema.py#L230-L445).
 The schema is defined in python, but the actual config file should be in yaml format.
+See [Configuration File Format](config.md) for documentation on all of the parameters.

 The following are key parameters that you will need to update.
 If you do not have the required parameters in your config file then the installer script will fail unless you specify the `--prompt` option.